Reidiojed/Monthly_reports/Report_1.md

 - Continue with monthly events and social media content
 - Follow up on business development conversations
 - Article on marketing challenges for Cointelegraph in Spanish
-- Articles on DEOs and remote working for Talent Republic and Cointelegraph in Spanish
+- Articles on DAOs and remote working for Talent Republic and Cointelegraph in Spanish
 - Growing new Telegram group for developers
 - Conversations with hacking communities for online webinars